googlemaps/openapi-specification/README.md

     - Structure Markdown documents for specification objects
     - Code snippets in multiple languages for sample requests

+    > **Note**: There is a bot that can be triggered in a pull request with a comment containing `/update-dist`.
+See the workflow at https://github.com/googlemaps/openapi-specification/blob/main/.github/workflows/command.yml.

     > **Note**: The `dist/` folder is included in this repo and should be updated with all changes.

     > **Note**: If a documentation item is not generated, be sure it is included